NPSIA MA – FAQ

 Please note that the courses you take on exchange must be at the graduate level.
 These courses will count as electives towards your degree.
 As part of the NPSIA requirements, you can only have 1.5 non-NPSIA credits count towards your degree.

-You will need to receive approval for these courses prior to the start of your exchange.
+You will need to receive approval for these courses before the start of your exchange.
 To obtain that approval, please fill out the International Exchange Program Approval form that lists the courses that you are taking and outlines their equivalencies in Carleton credits.

 Course equivalences for Carleton credit are determined using the European Credit Transfer System (ECTS).
 An exchange course must equal 6.0 ECTS to equal 0.5cr at Carleton.
 Courses can be bundled together to equal 6.0 ECTS.
 To determine the course equivalencies, students should consult the official course equivalencies database.

 Not all universities are listed in the Carleton equivalencies database.
-If your exchange university is not listed, please contact the NPSIA admin team for information on how to proceed.
+If your exchange university is not listed, please consult the International Studies Support Office for support in determining credit equivalencies.

-Once the form is filled out, please submit to the NPSIA administrator for approval.
+Once you fill out the form, please submit it to the NPSIA administrator for approval.

 -